runbuggyinc/api-docs-src/shippers/guides/PlacingAuthorizedOrders.md

   ]
 }
 ```

-Note that you must specify the payer for ev
+Specify the payer for *every* vehicle.